If you’re looking for things to do in Fayetteville, you’ve landed on the right page of this big ‘ole World Wide Web book.

 Not just home to sweet-smelling roses, the garden has decorative stone benches, a gazebo, a fountain, picnic areas, and an eight-foot waterfall that flows into a natural pool.

-Concerts, festivals, weddings, and private events are held throughout the year.
-The garden has an amphitheater that has been used for Shakespeare-type productions and other performances since 1936.
+Concerts, festivals, weddings, and private events are held annually.
+The garden has an amphitheater used for Shakespeare-type productions and other performances since 1936.

 The Fayetteville Rose Garden is located within Fayetteville Technical Community College.